Salk-Harnessing-Plants-Initiative/data-system/README.md

 4. Upload `plant_metadata.csv` into the table `plant` using the Retool Database Editor.

-5. Update the [data migration log](https://github.com/Salk-Harnessing-Plants-Initiative/data-system/releases/) (we are using Github releases to track this, which is kind of janky but ok for now).
+5. Update the [data migration log](https://github.com/Salk-Harnessing-Plants-Initiative/data-system/releases/) (we are using Github releases to track this, which is kind of janky for now but oh well).